Fishest/school/notes/google.papers.rst

 ================================================================================
-Paper Summaries
+Google Papers
 ================================================================================

-A collection of summaries of the google papers value:
+A collection of summaries of some of the google papers:
 <http://research.google.com/pubs/papers.html>

 --------------------------------------------------------------------------------